andyl/jobex/README.md

-# Crow
+# Jobex

-Crow is cron-like workflow - Cron meets Airflow.
+Jobex is cron-like workflow - Cron meets Airflow.

 - Runs jobs periodically using cron-like scheduling
 - Captures job statistics: execution time, status, stdout, stderr
 - Super Simple

-Because we need to access local scripts, `Crow` is packaged as an Elixir release managed by SystemD, rather than a Docker container.
+Because we need to access local scripts, `Jobex` is packaged as an Elixir release managed by SystemD, rather than a Docker container.

-## Crow simply runs jobs
+## Jobex simply runs jobs

 - you define a job schedule in a CSV file
 - you can setup two CSV files: DEV for testing and PROD for production